- Pets and Animals»

 What cat dental care products do you currently use?

-You may even be able to extend the amount of time between in-office teeth cleanings, which are fairly expensive and usually performed under anesthesia.
+You may even be able to extend the amount of time between in-office teeth cleanings, which tend to be expensive and are usually performed under anesthesia.

 The earlier you start a cat dental care routine at home, the better.
-Fortunately, there are numerous products available today to keep your cat’s teeth and gums clean and healthy.
+Fortunately, there are numerous products available to keep your cat’s teeth in good condition throughout his or her life.

-In this article, you’ll find details on the most effective types of cat dental care products and how they can help your cat's teeth.
+In this article, you’ll find information about the most effective types of cat dental care products and how they can help your cat's teeth.

 C.E.T.
 Oral Hygiene Kit